Alex-Stulen/SimpleCommentatorServer/README.md

 ### Pre-requirements:

 * Python 3.6+ (developed and tested on version 3.10.8).
 Recommended Version: 3.10.8
+* Redis (developed and tested on version 7.0.5).
+Recommended Version: 7.0.5
 * PostgreSQL (developed and tested on version 14.5).
 Recommended Version: 14.5
 * Having an .env file at the root of the project (See section .ENV Description)